This is usually one of the first questions people ask themselves after

 treatments only take about 20 minutes out of their day, including the time

-needed to give sub-cutaneous fluids.
+needed to give subcutaneous fluids if necessary.

 Here are some tips on what you may